leoAshu/nextjs-essentials/README.md

 |         No SEO          |           SEO           |
 |       Less secure       |        More secure      |

-> Note: Disadvantages of Server-side rendering over Client-side rendering
+> Note:
 >
+> - All components under `app` folder are server components by default.
-> Server components cannot
+> - Server components cannot
 >   - Listen to browser events like click, change, etc
 >   - Access browser APIs
 >   - Maintain state
 >   - Use effects

 ## Getting Started